Is using a domestic cleaning service worth the money?

 When I came back, my house was clean.
 Not just clean, professionally clean.

 I tell you what I felt when I stepped foot into a professionally cleaned house.
 I felt relief.
 I felt pure overwhelming and euphoric relief.
 The kitchen was spotless, the floors were gleaming, the rooms were tidy and the house smelled fresh.
 The second wave of emotion hit me like a hammer.
 I felt proud that my house could look so beautiful when it was professionally cleaned.
 So proud that I wanted to re-organise playdates and invite my friends over, instead of coming up with some lame excuse because I was so ashamed at how my house looked.
 The last emotion I felt put a huge smile on my face.
 I felt inspired.
-Inspired to summon up that last bit of energy and pull through after endless nights of sleep.
-I felt inspired to maintain the house to this professional level and encourage my boys to keep their rooms tidier too.
+Inspired to summon up that last bit of energy and pull through after endless nights of no sleep.
+I felt inspired to maintain the house at this professional level and encourage my boys to keep their rooms tidier too.
 I had got my mojo back.

 So, is using a domestic cleaning service worth the money?
 It certainly is to me!
 But, before you decide to take the plunge, there are certain factors that you may want to consider before you hire some cleaning help yourself: